sammesel/Arc-DPS-troubleshooting/Step-03-Fix-expired-cert-machines.md

-# Step-3 Reonboard machines showing 'Expired' on Status column
+# Step-3 Re-onboard machines showing 'Expired' on Status column

 The Arc-enabled machine must be re-onboarded to Arc, as the certificate used to authenticate to Azure has expired.<br>